 a) Demonstrated system feasibility.

 There are already proprietary WLAN-based sensing products available in the market [6-8].
 Under many test scenarios these solutions are able to perform the sensing actions reliably.
-However, there are a number of areas where standard support can enhance sensing performance, including reducing sensing overhead, increasing reliability of sensing periodicity, control and/or indication of link adaptations that affect sensing accuracy, improving interoperability and improving sensing security, etc. It is expected that the sensing mechanisms developed as part of this amendment will use information available in existing 802.11 PHY protocol data units or augment it with additional information, in order to support sensing applications effectively.
+However, there are a number of areas where standard support can enhance sensing performance, including reducing sensing overhead, increasing reliability of sensing periodicity, control and/or indication of link adaptations that affect sensing accuracy, improving interoperability and improving sensing privacy, etc.

 The IEEE 802.11 WNG and SENS TIG/SG has reviewed many presentations indicating that the proposed enhancements are technically feasible.
-These contributions outline techniques [9-21] related to efficiency, security, interoperability and accuracy to enhance current use case and enable new ones etc.
+These contributions outline techniques [9-21] related to efficiency, privacy, interoperability and accuracy to enhance current use case and enable new ones etc.

 b) Proven similar technology via testing, modeling, simulation, etc.

 IEEE Std.
 802.11 technology is very mature and has a wide variety of legacy devices and a proven track record, with several billions of devices shipping each year.
-The principle of extending the IEEE 802.11 PHYs and MAC with new capabilities is also well established by previous amendments within IEEE 802.11, e.g., adding sounding enhancements <>.
+The principle of extending the IEEE 802.11 PHYs and MAC with new capabilities is also well established by previous amendments within IEEE 802.11, e.g., adding sounding enhancements.

 The increased capabilities envisioned for the MAC, baseband, RF parts and channel estimation computation engine necessary to implement the proposed amendment are in line with the current progress in technology and not expected to impinge testability.